Search String

 Moonstone: A Hard Days Knight

 Rob Anderson of Mindscape released Moonstone: A Hard Days Knight for the Amiga in 1991.
 Moonstone features basic turn-based strategy and real-time hack n slash combat.
-Uniquely, Moonstone supports single-player, two-player simultaneous or four-player alternating gameplay.
+Uniquely, Moonstone supports single-player, 2-player simultaneous or 4-player alternating gameplay.

 The Amiga Version of Moonstone was programmed by Kevin Hoare and Rob Anderson; its graphics were drawn and animated by Rob Anderson, Steve Leney and Dennis Turner; its audio was composed by Richard Joseph.